USMC1941/CS213-Rutgers/Assignments/Chess/README.md

       NOTE: This 2 hour block will be applied STRICTLY starting any time after `XX` PM (even if it is one second), in increments of 2 hours.
 NO EXCEPTIONS.

-## Submission/Code Maintenance in Bitbucket (No, you may NOT use Github)
+## Submission/Code Maintenance in Bitbucket (No, you may NOT use GitHub)

-Use the Git/Bucket page to know how create a repository in Bitbucket (**and NO, you may NOT use Github!!!**) and manage it using Git.
+Use the Git/Bucket page to know how create a repository in Bitbucket (**and NO, you may NOT use GitHub!!!**) and manage it using Git.
 There is a comprehensive walk through of all the features you need to know to manage your code collaboratively. **In particular, all Git examples are shown on the command line, which is the recommended way to use Git from your computer**.
 This is because it is clear as to what's going on, so it is easy to recover from mistakes, if any.
 (Using an app/plugin with a GUI generally hides a lot of things under the hood, and if things go awry you may not have enough transparent info to work with and fix things.)

 Create a new repository and give your grader read access.